scanner-research/tv-news-ingest-pipeline/README.md

 1. Install Python3 (requires Python 3.5 or up)

 2. Install Rust (specifically with `rustup` https://rustup.rs)

-3. Install Docker (if installing on Linux, make sure your installation comes with `dockerd`)

 4. Clone this repository.
 The following instructions all take place within this repo.